 Driving Question: The search for the identity and history of the Nameless One drives most of the story.

-Dump Stat: Although the player is free to play however they want, from a story perspective, any of the three physical stats, namely Strength, Dexterity and Constitution, are likely to be neglected due to their marginal utility in dialogue.
-The exact dump stat varies depending on the player's preferred character classnote The three choices are Fighter, Thief and Mage, but, ignoring the odd action-focused Fighter or Thief, Strength and Dexterity are generally only of interest to Fighters and Thieves, respectively, while Constitution is usually kept either at the lowest level where regeneration can occur, or at the lowest level where the game's handful of Constitution checks can be passed.
+Dump Stat: While highly physical "action runs" are possible, it is generally not considered to be the ideal way of playing the game.
+As a result, any of the three physical stats, namely Strength, Dexterity and Constitution, are likely to be neglected due to their marginal utility in dialogue.
+The exact dump stat varies depending on the player's preferred character class, but Strength and Dexterity are, respectively, generally only of interest to Fighters and Thieves (and uninteresting to Mages), while Constitution is usually kept either at the lowest level where regeneration can occur, or at the lowest level where the game's handful of Constitution checks can be passed.

 Dying Moment of Awesome: Fall-From-Grace manages to hurt The Transcendent One before being killed.
 Your other party members are no slouches, either.